abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

     The code will do its best to efficiently distribute the workload for the given number of MPI processes.
     If finer control is needed, please consult the documentation of [[gwpt_np_wpqbks]].

-While the calculation is running, let's discuss the input file in more detail:
+While the calculation is running, let us discuss the input file in more detail:

 {% dialog tests/tutorespfn/Input/teph4zpr_gwpt_7.abi %}